Q: I have over producing ovaries. Can I still get pregnant?

 A: Ovarian overproduction most commonly refers to women who produce too much testosterone in the ovaries and adrenal glands.
 These women most often have more male characteristics than women who produce normal amounts of hormones.

-Fertility can be affected by over producing ovaries.
-If the testosterone levels are too high, the female will not menstruate (let alone ovulate).
+Fertility can be affected by overproducing ovaries.
+If the testosterone levels are too high, you will not menstruate (let alone ovulate).
 Once the testosterone levels are lowered to a normal female level, ovulation can resume and pregnancy can occur.

-In mild cases of ovarian over production, pregnancy occurs naturally with the pregnancy resulting in a healthy baby.
-The obstetrician should be advised of the over producing ovary when the pregnant woman first finds out she is pregnant.
+In mild cases of ovarian overproduction, pregnancy occurs naturally with the pregnancy resulting in a healthy baby.
+Your obstetrician should be advised of the overproducing ovary when you first find out you are pregnant.
 Too much testosterone in the body during gestation could pose harm to the fetus as there is a link between testosterone levels and fetal birth defects.